1. What does Kinabalu mean?

 8. Is there any place for me to store my extra luggage/belonging which I do not wish to bring them for my climb?

 Yes.
-Extra luggage/belonging that you don’t wish to bring with you for mountain climbing can be keep at Sutera Sanctuary Lodges luggage store at RM12/luggage.
+Extra luggage/belonging that you don’t wish to bring with you for mountain climbing can be kept at Sutera Sanctuary Lodges luggage store at RM12/luggage.

 9. What is the cut-off time of check-points?